NickoOwen/bananabot/README.md

 1. Install Docker on your target platform (https://www.docker.com/)

-2. Build the BananaBot Docker image by running the following command from within the `src` directory
+2. Build the BananaBot Docker image by running the following command
     ```bash
     docker build -t bananabot .
     ```